433 Hay Street

 The City invites you to participate via the webpage as we forge ahead into the next year.

-Approximately $1.37 million per penny was projected.
-The current tax rate is 45.6 cents per $100 of valuation.
+Approximately $1.37 million per penny was projected for the General Fund for FY 2015.
+The current general tax rate is 48.6 cents per $100 of valuation.

 The remainder is: